brave-experiments/Mjolnir/README.md

 We would like to thank the following teams for their contributions to the project:

 - [binarapps](https://binarapps.com) for their ability to dive into both the infrastructure and software and deliver on our requirements.
 - Dr Andreas Krueger for [chainhammer](https://github.com/drandreaskrueger/chainhammer/tree/master/hammer).
-The name is inspired by his project, and much of the code for firing the transactions is mostly his.
+Mjolnir inspired by his project, and much of the code for firing the transactions is mostly his.
 - The JP Morgan Team for [quorum-cloud](https://github.com/jpmorganchase/quorum-cloud).
 This was the boiler plate for the deployments of other clients.